dortania/OpenCore-Install-Guide/ktext.md

   * For systems with PS2 Keyboards, Mice and Trackpads
   * Requires OS X 10.11 or newer for MT2 functions
 * [VoodooRMI](https://github.com/VoodooSMBus/VoodooRMI/releases/)
   * For systems with SMBus-based devices, mainly for trackpads and trackpoints.
-Commonly found on ELAN and Synaptics devices.
+Commonly found on Synaptics devices.
   * Requires OS X 10.11 or newer for MT2 functions
 * [VoodooI2C](https://github.com/VoodooI2C/VoodooI2C/releases)
   * Used for fixing I2C devices, found with some fancier touchpads and touchscreen machines